 Deciding to Remove Our Front Door

-It’s an unconventional choice whenever it comes to removing doors or windows, but we’re trying really hard to stay focused on functionality and designing for the way we really live.
+I know, I know—it’s an unconventional choice (as it is whenever it comes to removing doors or windows), but we’re trying really hard to stay focused on functionality and designing for the way we really live.

-So, after a lot of discussion, we decided that those French doors are going to be our new front doors, so the deck will be the entry point to our house.
-(At some point we will replace the doors with true entry doors, and we’re also going to update the deck next year.)
+So, after a lot of discussion, we decided that those french doors are going to be our new front doors, and the deck will be the official entry point to our house.

 This simple change allows us to break up the long, narrow nature of the living space.
-We’re still working on furniture layout but I think it’s going to work a lot better since that area where the front door used to be can be exclusively living room space, the need for passthrough space is largely eliminated, and there’s actually a good bit of space around our new entry for some hooks, a boot tray, and a bench.
+That area where the front door used to be can be exclusively living room space, the need for passthrough space is largely eliminated, and there’s actually a good bit of space around our new entry for some hooks, a boot tray, and a bench.

-Removing a door or a window can be a scary move, but sometimes actually closing it up is the right move for how you actually want to live in your space.
+Removing a door or a window can be a scary choice, but sometimes closing it up is actually the right move for how you actually want to live in your space.
 Don’t be afraid to do what’s right for your family.

 Removing Our Front Door